Get a free, no obligation personal loan quote with rates as low as 9.99%

 Is loan insurance mandatory?

-No, loan insurance is optional, except for mortgage default insurance.
-Be wary of lenders who claim that it’s mandatory.
+No, loan insurance is optional, except for mortgage default insurance when your down payment is less than 20%.
+Be wary of lenders who claim that loan protection insurance is mandatory.

 Can I add loan insurance later?